European shares steady ahead of Fed decision on rates

 By Danilo Masoni

-MILAN, Sept 17 (Reuters) - European shares closed little changed on Thursday with many investors refraining from taking up big positions as they awaited a U.S. Federal Reserve decision on whether to lift interest rates for the first time since 2006.
+MILAN, Sept 17 (Reuters) - European shares were steady on Thursday with many investors refraining from taking up big positions as they awaited a U.S. Federal Reserve decision on whether to lift interest rates for the first time since 2006.

-The pan-European FTSEurofirst 300 index ended down 0.20 percent and the euro zone’s blue-chip Euro STOXX 50 index edged up 0.12 percent.
+The pan-European FTSEurofirst 300 index and the euro zone’s blue-chip Euro STOXX 50 index were both trading almost flat.

-Despite the caution ahead of the Fed’s decision, dealmaking activity resurfaced driven by large piles of corporate cash and expectations that acquisitions will not get cheaper.
+Despite the caution ahead of the Fed’s decision, due at 1800 GMT, dealmaking activity resurfaced driven by large piles of corporate cash and expectations that acquisitions will not get cheaper.

 “Liquidity makes possible the impossible,” Ifigest fund manager Roberto Lottici said.
 “Yet the global economy battles to grow and the best thing the Fed can do is keep rates steady, but clearly set the path for a hike in the coming months.”

-U.S. rates futures indicated a 25 percent chance of a increase on Thursday.
-The Fed will announce the outcome of its policy meeting at 1800 GMT, followed by a news conference by Chair Janet Yellen.
+Observers of the Fed see the outcome as a close call given some upbeat recent U.S. data but persistent economic risks as well, such as a slowdown in China.

-French telecoms group Altice agreed to buy Cablevision for a mix of cash and shares in a deal worth $17.7 billion including debt.
-Shares in Altice were up 0.68 percent after gaining 13 percent at the open.
+Altice agreed to buy fourth-largest operator Cablevision CVC.N for a mix of cash and shares in a deal worth $17.7 billion including debt.
+Shares in the French telecoms group were up 0.5 percent after gaining 13 percent at the open. {ID:nL5N11N0OV]

-Wall Street was marginally higher in thin late-morning trading.
+Wall Street was also little changed in morning trade.
 On Thursday Asian stocks edged up to a three-week high while the dollar drifted lower against other currencies as investors consolidated positions before the Fed’s decision.

 The latest poll by Reuters, on Wednesday, showed the majority of economists now expect no hike, although it remains an extremely close call.